Skip to main content

 Figures are typical national ranges and vary widely by area and provider.
 Under the FTC Funeral Rule you're entitled to an itemized price list — always confirm prices directly.

-Choose direct cremation
+Choose Direct cremation

 Choose direct cremation for the lowest cost and the freedom to hold a memorial whenever and wherever suits the family.

-Choose traditional funeral
+Choose Traditional funeral

 Choose a traditional funeral when a viewing and a formal, gathered service are important to you.